JPMorgan Chase designed a workplace for the future. Here’s what that looks like post-RTO

 Hybrid horizons

-The future office model for workers in knowledge-based industries seems to be the hybrid work week—one that JPMorgan re-evaluated and ultimately embraced.
+The future office model for workers in knowledge-based industries seems to be the hybrid work week—one that JPMorgan once embraced, but has now abandoned.
 Forbes reports that nearly 80% of businesses are transitioning to hybrid work models.
 These companies include titans of varied industries, such as Ford, Microsoft, and OfficeSpace client the New York Times, the latter of which emphasized that the hybrid workspace is a collaborative environment that drives success.
-Even Zoom’s employees are returning to work in a hybrid capacity.
+Even Zoom’s employees returned to work in a hybrid capacity.

 “The only thing [previously] holding back flexible work arrangements was a failure of imagination,” said the director of the Center for WorkLife Law at UC Hastings.
 “That failure was remedied in three weeks in March 2020.”